jbcodeforce/kafka-studies/docs/strimzi.md

 * Integrate with OAuth2.0 for authentication and authorization using Open Policy agent
 * Install your own certificates

 The authentications used for user and Kafka need to match.
 Certificates are available in PKCS #12 format (.p12) and PEM (.crt) formats.

 The internal URL name for the bootstrap can be found with: ``

-For external access we need:
+For external access we need